-Some soil properties are best determined, at least in part, by feel and paramount among these are structure and texture.
+Some soil properties are best determined at least in part by feel and paramount among these are structure and texture.
 Structure refers to the aggregation of soil particles into larger units (or peds).
-These may be small or granular, or they may be larger and in various shapes, including platy, blocky, and columnar.
+These may be small or granular, or they may be larger and in various shapes, including platy, blocky and columnar.
 Aggregates that cannot be removed without being destroyed are weak grade, those that can be removed but are fragile are moderate grade, and those that are rigid and durable after removal are strong grade.
-Soils layers without structure are either single grain or where single particles adhere in mass, massive.
-Structure type, size, and grade influence soil permeability to air, water, and roots.
+Soil layers without structure are either single grain or where single particles adhere in mass, massive.
+Structure type, size and grade influence soil permeability to air, water and roots.

 Soil texture is the relative portions of sand, silt, and clay particles, which are listed here in order of decreasing particle size.
 To begin texture determination, wet a handful of soil to field capacity and squeeze it.
 If does not form a stable ball, it is sand.
 If it forms a weak ball but will not form a ribbon when pressed between your forefinger and thumb, it is loamy sand.
 If it forms a stable ribbon, it may be classified as loam, clay loam, or clay for ribbons less than 1 inch, between 1 and 2 inches, or longer than two inches, respectively.
 These classifications may be further refined depending on feel, with the sandy descriptor added if the soil feels very gritty and the silty descriptor added if it feels very smooth.
 Texture affects soil air, water, tilth, and it is often associated with fertility.

 Some soils change very little with depth, making them easy to evaluate.
 This is the case for many young soils formed from water or wind deposited materials.
 For many of these soils, the surface layer is darker than the soil below due to higher levels of organic matter.
 Such soils, when deep, possess no physical restrictions to extending roots.
-Examples include Delhi sand, Tokay fine sandy loam, and Valdez silt loam (fig. 1).
+Examples include Delhi sand, Tokay fine sandy loam (popular in Lodi) and Valdez silt loam (Figure 1).

 Equipped with essential knowledge about your vineyard soils gleaned from trenches, you can make better management decisions and grow more uniform and consistently productive vineyards.

-This article was originally published in the Mid Valley Agricultural Services June 2015 newsletter.
+This article was originally published in the Mid Valley Agricultural Services June 2015 newsletter and was adapted for this blog post.

 Buol, SW; Hole, FD; McCracken, RJ; Southard, RJ.
 Soil genesis and classification.
 Iowa State University Press, Ames.
 1997.